• Home

 It would help if you addressed all questions about your medical history, personal background, and injuries sustained.
 If the defendant’s attorney asks questions you cannot answer, say you don’t know.
 This will not spoil your case.

-1. Know the defendant’s attorney wants to lock you into facts
+1. Know that the defendant’s attorney wants to lock you into facts.

 The defendant’s lawyer wants you to pin down just one story of the accident.
 Having more than one version of the story can damage your credibility.
 For instance, suppose during the deposition, you mention that you were driving at 30 miles per hour.
 But in the trial, you say the speed was 20 miles per hour.
 If this happens, the opposing attorney will portray you as someone unreliable.